 Method Railroad Retirement Board - Contact Information CALL 1-877-772-5772 Calls to this number are free.
-If you press "0", you may speak with an RRB representative from 9:00 am to 3:30 pm, Monday, Tuesday, Thursday, and Friday, and from 9:00 am to 12:00 pm on Wednesday.
+If you press "0", you may speak with an RRB representative from 9 a.m. to 3:30 p.m., Monday, Tuesday, Thursday, and Friday, and from 9 a.m. to 12 p.m. on Wednesday.
 If you press "1", you may access the automated RRB HelpLine and recorded information 24 hours a day, including weekends and holidays.

-Method Railroad Retirement Board - Contact Information TTY 1-312-751-4701 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+TTY 1-312-751-4701 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are not free.
 WEBSITE rrb.gov/